Essent/terraform-provider-slack/docs/data-sources/conversation.md

   Retrieve information about a Slack conversation by its ID.
   This datasource requires the following scopes: channels:read (public channels)groups:read (private channels)im:read (optional)mpim:read (optional)
-  If you get missing_scope errors while using this datasource, check the scopes against the documentation for the methods above.
 ---

 # slack_conversation (Data Source)